 Eli R. Green, PhD is an Assistant Professor in the Center for Human Sexuality Studies graduate program at Widener University, specializing in sexuality education and transgender pedagogy.
-He is the founder of The Transgender Training Institute, and Dr. Green’s book, The Teaching Transgender Toolkit: A Facilitator’s Guide to Increasing Knowledge, Decreasing Prejudice & Building Skills co-authored with Luca Maurer, is the first of its kind to provide detail best practices and guidance for teaching transgender content.
+He is the founder of The Transgender Training Institute, and Dr. Green’s award winning book, The Teaching Transgender Toolkit: A Facilitator’s Guide to Increasing Knowledge, Decreasing Prejudice & Building Skills co-authored with Luca Maurer, is the first of its kind to provide detail best practices and guidance for teaching transgender content.
 His research focuses largely on reducing prejudice toward transgender people and communities through education and training.
 Dr. Green holds a PhD in Human Sexuality Studies from Widener University, in addition to Masters’ Degrees in Human Sexuality Education (Widener University) and Applied Women’s Studies (Claremont Graduate University).
 Dr. Green is a Certified Sexuality Educator (CSE) through the American Association of Sexuality Educators, Counselors & Therapists (AASECT) and currently serves on the Board of Directors as the Communications Steering Committee Chair.
-He is also a member of the World Professional Association for Transgender Health (WPATH).

 Consultant, Specializing in Transgender-Inclusion & Training